shashoriginal/hdi_analysis/README.md

 ### Setting Up the Analysis Environment
 - Essential R libraries like `tidyverse` are loaded to facilitate data manipulation and visualization.
-- We set the path to our primary data file, "Human Development Index - Full.csv", ensuring smooth data import.
+- We set the path to our primary data file, "cleaned_HDI_data.csv", ensuring smooth data import.

 ### Preliminary Data Examination
 - Once loaded, we examine the structure of the dataframe using R's `str()` function.